 The HiPP HA Stage 1 Infant Formula is an ideal option for infants up to 6 months old, as it provides nutrients similar to those found in breast milk.
 It is particularly recommended for babies with allergies or requiring a specialized diet.
 The formula is formulated with whey protein hydrolysate, which means that the long-chain milk proteins have been broken down into smaller pieces to aid digestion and minimize the risk of allergenic reactions.
 In addition, the formula contains starch to create a thicker and creamier texture, as the hydrolysis process would otherwise result in a very thin product.
 Other options from HiPP HA include Stages PRE and Stage 2.

 There are several alternatives to hydrolyzed or hypoallergenic formula for infants who cannot tolerate regular cow's milk-based formula.
-One option is HiPP Comfort formula, which is made with partially hydrolyzed milk protein and is designed for babies who experience digestive discomfort or colic.
-HiPP Comfort formula also contains a special blend of fibers that can help regulate bowel movements and promote digestive comfort.
+One option is HiPP Comfort formula, made with partially hydrolyzed milk protein and designed for babies who experience digestive discomfort or colic.
+HiPP Comfort formula also contains a unique blend of fibers that can help regulate bowel movements and promote digestive comfort.

-Another alternative are the HiPP Goat formulas, which are made with goat's milk protein instead of cow's milk protein.
-HiPP Goat formula is suitable for infants who have a sensitivity to cow's milk and can provide a source of complete nutrition for babies who cannot tolerate cow's milk-based formula.
+Another alternative is the HiPP Goat formulas, which are made with goat milk instead of cow's milk.
+HiPP Goat formula is suitable for infants sensitive to cow's milk and can provide a source of complete nutrition for babies who cannot tolerate cow's milk-based formula.
 Organic Formula Shop carries Hipp Goat Stage 1 and Stage 2.